Our Kiwi

 Taranaki Maunga

-Many of the 170 kiwi release on Taranaki Maunga have been monitored over the years.
+Many of the 183 kiwi release on Taranaki Maunga have been monitored over the years.
 As well as our featured birds the following have transmitters attached and are being monitored by our Kiwi Ranger Toby Shanley and a team of volunteers.
-Many of them live in close proximity to the North Egmont Visitors Centre
+Many of them live in close proximity to the North Egmont Visitors Centre.

 Kaitake Ranges

-30 kiwi have now been released on the Kaitake Ranges since 2021.
+66 kiwi have now been released on the Kaitake Ranges since 2021.
 Kiwi were once widespread throughout the ranges but had disappeared presumed due to predation from introduced predators.
-The Kaitake Ranges Conservation Trust and the Taranaki Mounga Project have been working hard to reduce predator numbers which have enabled kiwi to thrive and breed on the Ranges, and as you can see meny of them have paired up!
+The Kaitake Ranges Conservation Trust and the Taranaki Mounga Project have been working hard to reduce predator numbers which have enabled kiwi to thrive and breed on the Ranges.
+Below is a list of monitored kiwi in the Kaitake Ranges: